 Only 17% of commercial buildings in New England reported having a BMS, and 19% reported being equipped with occupancy sensors (source: EIA, 2018).
 This limits the potential of the measure in Connecticut or would increase its cost as its implementation would require hardware installation to make it operational (potentially through other PA programs).

-Track Record with other Program Administrators
+Track Record with Other Program Administrators

 Score: 2